gau-nernst/vision-toolbox/README.md

 There should be 147 shards of training set, and 7 shards of validation set.
 Each shard is 1GB.

-Reference training recipe:
+Reference recipes:

 - https://github.com/pytorch/vision/blob/main/references/classification/train.py
 - https://pytorch.org/blog/how-to-train-state-of-the-art-models-using-torchvision-latest-primitives/
 - Ross Wightman, ResNet strikesback: https://arxiv.org/abs/2110.00476

-Training recipe
+Recipe used in this repo:

 - Optimizer: SGD
 - Epochs: 100